Best Ever ABA

 Emotional Exhaustion

 The constant effort to mask can lead to significant emotional exhaustion.
 Autistic individuals often feel the need to hide their natural behaviors to conform to societal expectations.
-This can create a sense of inauthenticity and lead to feelings of fatigue and depletion.
+This can create a sense of inauthenticity and lead to feelings of fatigued and depletion.
 Such emotional strain can accumulate over time, resulting in what is known as autistic burnout.
 Research indicates that sustained masking contributes to heightened stress levels and emotional fatigue, which can severely impact mental health [5].

 Anxiety and Stress